React-Automation-Studio/React-Automation-Studio/README.md

 ```

-To enable Active Directory Authentication opent the .env and add, (You will need to rebuild the docker images):
+To enable Active Directory Authentication open the .env and add, (You will need to rebuild the docker images):
 ```bash
 Set REACT_APP_EnableGoogleLogin=true
 REACT_APP_EnableGoogleLoginId= xxxxx
 ```
 Set REACT_APP_EnableGoogleLoginId to your google client id for your domain
 at https://console.developers.google.com/apis/credentials/
-click create new credenitals and the create a new oAuth id  for the web app
+click create new credentials and the create a new oAuth id  for the web app
 It needs an https domain.
 you can enter multiple domains:
 for example: https://mydomain